 Your partner is financially dependent on you if you have the highest income.
 Financially interdependent means that you rely on your joint finances to support your standard of living.
 It doesn’t mean that you need to be contributing equally.
 For example, if your partner’s income is a lot more than yours, he or she may pay the mortgage and most of the bills, and you may pay for the weekly shopping.

-On your death, a survivor’s pension would be paid to your cohabiting partner if:
+On your death, a pension would be paid to your cohabiting partner if your partner satisfies your L G P S administering authority that:

-all the above criteria apply at the date of your death, and

-your cohabiting partner satisfies the L G P S administering authority that:

 you were free to marry or enter into a civil partnership with each other on the date of death, and

 the other conditions had been met for a continuous period of at least two years immediately before your death.

+For this purpose, your administering authority will require evidence.

-You are not required to complete a form to nominate your cohabiting partner.
-However, you can provide your L G P S administering authority with your cohabiting partner’s details.
-On your death, your L G P S administering authority will require evidence that the conditions for a cohabiting partner's pension are met.
+You are not required to complete a form to nominate your partner.
+However, you can provide your L G P S administering authority with your partner’s details.

 Eligible jobholder

-An eligible jobholder is a worker who is aged at least 22 and is under State Pension Age and who earns more than £10,000 a year (2020/21 figure).
+An eligible jobholder is a worker who is aged at least 22 and is under State Pension Age and who earns more than £10,000 a year.
 Earnings are assessed by converting the pay in the relevant pay period to a yearly figure.

 Final pay